JetBrains/amper/docs/Documentation.md

 - You need to make sure that `jvm` is one of the platforms of the module.
 - Amper doesn't watch the file system, so automatic reloads are only available when using the IDE
+- For now, there is no way to have a separate source root or fragment for development-only purposes, where Composable-wrappers could be located with a separate set of dependencies.
+So `$compose.hotReload.runtimeApi` pollutes
+- the runtime classpath.

 ## Templates